Skip to main content

 Also known as the Grande Plage, this is the longest beach on the island, located in the south.
 It's famous for its fine sand and clear waters.
 It's the perfect place to relax, swim or take part in water sports such as kayaking or windsurfing.
 Tip: there is little shade on the island, so remember to bring hats or caps to protect yourself from the sun.

-Preparation : Bring comfortable walking shoes, clothing suited to the climate (including a windproof jacket), and water, as resources on the island are limited.
+Preparation: Bring comfortable walking shoes, weather-appropriate clothing (including a windbreaker), and water, as supplies on the island are limited.

-Seasonality: The island is particularly pleasant to visit in spring and summer, but can be crowded in high season.
-If you prefer peace and quiet, opt for May or September.
+Seasonality: The island is particularly pleasant to visit in the spring and summer, but it can get crowded during peak season.
+If you prefer a quieter experience, opt for May or September.

-Respect for the environment : Houat is an unspoilt island, so it's essential to respect nature by taking your garbage with you and not disturbing the local wildlife.
+Respect for the Environment: Houat is a pristine island, so it’s essential to respect nature by taking your trash with you and not disturbing the local wildlife.

-• On the beaches, keep your dog on a leash between April and August to protect nesting birds;
+• On the beaches, keep your dog on a leash between April and August to protect the birds that nest there;

-• At the beach, stay as close to the water as possible to avoid inadvertently crushing the nests of gravelots, which are well camouflaged in the sand at the top of the beach;
+• At the beach, stay as close to the water as possible to avoid accidentally crushing plover nests, which are well-camouflaged in the sand near the water’s edge;

-• Keep your distance: don't approach the birds, whether on land or at sea.
-If they fly away at your approach or utter alarm calls, they've been disturbed;
+• Keep your distance: do not approach the birds, whether they are on land or at sea.
+If they fly away when you approach or cry out in alarm, they have been disturbed;

-• Stay on marked footpaths and do not venture into the fragile and sensitive dunes;
+• Stay on marked trails and do not venture into the fragile and sensitive dunes;

-• Don't throw anything away: on Houat, you can take your garbage with you.
+• Do not litter: on Houat, you take your trash home with you.

-• Visit the Eclosarium museum, which traces the history of the island, a Natura 2000 site, and invites you to discover the marine world that surrounds us.
+• Also visit the Eclosarium Museum, which traces the history of the island—a designated Natura 2000 site—and invites you to discover the marine world around us.

 Listen to the episode